OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 1.md

-# Iteration 1 – Initial Architecture for AIDAP

 ## 1. Iteration Goal and Selected Drivers

-The goal of Iteration 1 is to create the initial architecture for the AI Powered Digital Assistant Platform (AIDAP) based directly on the project requirements.
-This iteration focuses on the foundational functional and quality drivers that shape the system.
+The goal of iteration 1 is to make the initial architecture for the ai powered digital assistant platform (AIDAP) based on the project requirements.
+This iterations main focus is on the foundational, functional and quality drivers that create the system.

 ### Selected Drivers

 - **R1** Conversational access for institutional data
 - **R3** Integration with LMS, Registration, Calendar
 - **R5** AI models for natural language interpretation